🔍

 🔊

-Conditional mood (Condizionale) of the verb feltrìre
+condizionale feltrire.
+Conditional mood of the verb feltrire

 Tempo semplice

-Condizionale presente feltrìre
+Condizionale presente feltrire

 io feltrirei